assertnotnull/bunyan-loader/README.md

 # Bunyan loader

-Provides a simple common structure to load bunyan.
+Provides a simple common way to load bunyan.

 A config file containing such structure is needed:
 ```